Designing Best Buy’s Order History

-- Painful navigation could cause users to call customer service
+- Painful navigation causing users to call customer service

 Customer Service Research

-The call center volume for Order information was a significant company expense.
-This turned out to be the key metric we chose to target.
+Call center volume turned out to be the key metric we chose to target.

 - The top 4 problems customers called about represented 40% of all orders calls

-Call log data showed the primary reasons customers were calling in.
-Word of Mouth from the customer service team shared the biggest frustrations for customers and why they decided to call.
+Customer Experience Agents’ Word of Mouth Feedback shared the biggest frustrations for customers and why they decided to call.

-I started from some of the customer questions that were idenfitied and produced flows to identify thought and action processes to clarify pain points and opportunities.
+I starting with Customers intents to identify thought and action processes and clarify pain points and opportunities.

-I wanted to align the team on a vision for the work we were doing and to focus not on building a feature but on solving a set of measurable customer needs.
+I wanted to align the team on goals and a vision for the work we were doing and to focus not on building just this project feature but on solving a set of customer needs with measurable outcomes.

-I also wanted to give the team a north star, a distant target that we wouldn’t be building today but a vector we should be moving toward.
-I’ve often found that providing this can often allow designers and developers to idenfity the correct frameworks and architectures to ensure long-term platform stability.
+I defined a vision for this project that represents a north star that would not be completed in a few iterations, but rather a direction we should be moving toward.
+This can allow designers and developers to idenfity the correct frameworks and architectures to ensure long-term platform continuity.

 - A Personal Concierge – all of their things in one place and recommendations related to what they already own